sjoshi804/CS-239-Group-HW/README.md

 ### Overview

-The code here is organized as a function that creates the unitary matrix U_f given a function f that is either constant or balanced and the rest of the code functions as interactive script that lets you enter in all input output pairs in order to create the function f (represented as a python dictionary).
+The code here is organized as a class with a function that creates the unitary matrix U_f given a function f that is either constant or balanced and the rest of the code functions as interactive script that lets you enter in all input output pairs in order to create the function f (represented as a python dictionary) or you can let the script choose a random constant or balanced function.
 The output is a final print statement to console that tells us whether the function is balanced or constant.

 ### Input

-The input is first the number of bit the function operates on and then the input output pairs that specify the function and is parsed from console.
+The input is first the number of bits the function operates on.
+Then you can choose to give input output pairs that specify the function or let the program choose a random constant or balanced function.
 The format is as shown in the example below.

 An example of this is:
 ```
 no. of qubits: 2
+Type 'y' if you want to give input-output pairs as input or type 'n' : y
 Enter input, output pairs each in a line:
 00 0
 01 1